meilisearch/documentation/create/how_to/updating.md

   'http://127.0.0.1:7700/indexes/:index_uid/settings/displayed-attributes'
 ```

-This command should return an `uid`:
+This command should return a `uid`:

 ```json
 {